 - Industrial development bonds: Closing tax-exempt and taxable bond financing for all types of projects.

-Our team is experienced in post-issuance matters involving defaults and workouts of outstanding municipal bond issues, including representation of corporate trustees, credit enhancers, swap counterparties and issuers.
-Our attorneys are also well-versed in working with governments utilizing Chapter 9 bankruptcy proceedings.
+- Default/workouts: Counseling in post-issuance matters involving defaults and workouts of outstanding municipal bond issues and working with governments using Chapter 9 bankruptcy proceedings.

 - Public education: Advising public school district and charter school clients on all aspects of education financing.

 - Higher education: A recognized leader in using innovative financing structures to support higher education projects throughout the country.

 - Economic development: Structuring complex financing transactions in connection with a broad range of financing programs through state financing conduit issuers, local economic development authorities, and cities and counties.
 Also well versed in federal and state bond statutes and various economic development incentive tax and financing program statutes.

 - Governmental bonds: Using innovative financing techniques as bond counsel and disclosure counsel to issuers of state and municipal bonds and obligations, as well as post-issuance continuing disclosure and post-issuance federal tax rebate compliance.